esther2180/practice-problems/practice26-Search Array/README.md

-Create a function, search_array(), that does the following:
+Create a function, searchArray(), that does the following:

 #### Input: 2 arrays
 - haystack array, which has values to search through